 Animation is a method in which figures are manipulated to appear as moving images.
 In traditional animation, images are drawn or painted by hand on transparent celluloid sheets to be photographed and exhibited on film.
 Today, most animations are made with computer-generated imagery (CGI) and there are many animation facts most of us are unaware of.
 Computer animation can be very detailed 3D animation, while 2D computer animation (which may have the look of traditional animation) can be used for stylistic reasons, low bandwidth, or faster real-time renderings.
 Kids can start learning the basics of animations through online coding classes for kids.

-There are many interesting facts associated with animation.
-Here are some listed below.
+There are many interesting animation facts.
+Here are some fun facts about animation.

-Pixar Animation Studios, commonly known as just Pixar, is an American computer animation studio known for its critically and commercially successful computer animated feature films.
+The first in our list of 10 facts about animation is about the lamp that appears at the beginning of every Pixar movie.
+Pixar Animation Studios, commonly known as just Pixar, is an American computer animation studio known for its critically and commercially successful computer-animated feature films.
 It is based in Emeryville, California, and is a subsidiary of Walt Disney Studios owned by The Walt Disney Company.
-The movies produced by Pixar uses a lamp moving and hopping over the letters of PIXAR as their mascot.
+The movies produced by Pixar use a lamp moving and hopping over the letters of PIXAR as their mascot.

 Do you know that this lamp has a name?